 - Lymphaticovenous anastomosis (LVA)

-We know of no cases of lymphedema-associated complications with LVA or SAPL surgeries.
+We know of no cases of lymphedema-associated complications with LVA or SAPLSM surgeries.
 These procedures are performed through only very small skin incisions.

 LVA allows the reduction of the fluid component of the lymphedema swelling, which can result in less heaviness, fullness and swelling and improvement in symptoms in many patients.